davidpeach/home-inventory-laravel/README.md

 - Locations can be relocated
 - Items can have a use by date
 - Items can be consumable
+- Notifications can be sent automatically when an item nears its use by date

 ## Why?
 The plan is to build the same app but with different web frameworks, for my own learning.
 My thought is once I have the